 We used both northern cod (predator diet) and a total mortality index from the acoustic survey to investigate predator release on capelin post-1991.
 If capelin moved into the inshore with no reduction in biomass in post-1991, then the reduced population of northern cod should have high condition while capelin total mortality should be low.
 Instead we have evidence of northern cod aggregated within a small area north of the Grand Bank and in the Bonavista corridor by the early 1990s (Rose et al. 2000), which was hypothesized to be in response to the change in distribution of capelin (Rose et al. 2000), and northern cod condition was low where there was no spatial overlap between cod and capelin.
 However, even with a decrease in northern cod predation pressure, capelin has experienced higher total mortality since 1991.
 With the increase in the total mortality index over time, it seems quite plausible that capelin numbers have remained low since 1990-1991 due to a combination of several factors: (1) capelin have not experienced a release from predation mortality following the collapse of northern cod because the decrease in cod biomass is in proportion to their own decrease in biomass (Frank et al. 2016); (2) predation pressure from species other than northern cod, like seabirds, harp seals, and whales, has remained either unchanged or increased since 1991 (reference); (3) environmental conditions are driving a bottom-up control on capelin biomass (Pepin reference)(Buren et al. 2014a); (4) and there is a commercial fishery for capelin, which is managed using the precautionary approach but there are no reference points for capelin.
-For capelin biomass to return to its historic levels reductions in natural and fishing mortality as well as improved ocean conditions may be required.
+For capelin biomass to return to its historic levels, reductions in natural and fishing mortality as well as improved ocean conditions may be required.

-The weight of evidence supports Frank et al. (2016)the rejection of the non-collapse hypothesis of capelin in the inshore.
-While a few inshore indices, like the late-larval index, aerial data, inshore catch rate, and common murre population growth, provide equivocal support for the non-collapse hypothesis, the offshore acoustic survey, the fall multi-species survey, predator diet data, harp seal diet and abortion rates, primary and secondary productivity (?) support the collapse hypothesis.
+All relevant and informative data sources examined support the hypothesis of a collapsed capelin stock.
+While some data sources provide equivocal support for the non-collapse hypothesis, the effectiveness or adequacy of these is questionable.
+Market fluctuations have made the inshore catch rate index useless as an indicator of stock abundance (Anon 1998), violation of key assumptions of aerial surveys have made that index unreliable, and the comparison of the magnitude of the late larval index without accounting for changes in spawning phenology Frank et al. (2016) carried out is misleading.
+Evidence from all other sources; , the offshore acoustic survey, the fall multi-species survey, primary and secondary productivity (?), and cod, seabirds, and harp seal data support the collapse hypothesis.
+The spring acoustic survey carried out by Fisheries and Oceans Canada provides robust indices of abundance and biomass of the 2J3KL capelin stock.
+Given the survey design, these are minimum estimates, but all data sources examined indicate that the survey captures trends in the capelin population.

 References